dgatland/dgatland.github.io/content/blog/docker-and-deutsche-bahn-wifi.md

 uses the range `172.18.0.0/16`.
 This conflict prevents the Wi-Fi's login page from loading properly, and therefore prevents the device from accessing the Wi-Fi.

-### Problem
-When you attempt to connect to “WIFIonICE”, the sign up page doesn’t load; and when you manually go to the sign up page (https://login.wifionice.de), the page won’t load.

-### Cause
-The root cause of the issue is that Docker’s default IP address range (`172.17.0.0/24`) overlaps with the IP range used by WIFIonICE (`172.18.0.0/16`).
-As a result, network traffic intended for the Wi-Fi login page is intercepted by Docker’s networking system, preventing access to the page.

 ### Solution
 The solution is to stop Docker, prune the (custom) network bridges, and clear the overlapping IP address.